j-e-d/NYTdiff/README.md

 |[The Washington Post]|[wapo_diff]|
 |[White House Blog]|[whitehouse_diff]

-Some bot accounts are currently (November 2020) suspended by twitter and have been ~~strikethrough~~.
+Some bot accounts are currently (November 2020) suspended by Twitter and have been ~~strikethrough~~.

 [EditandoAbc]: https://twitter.com/EditandoAbc
 [ABC Digital]: http://www.abc.com.py/